 Despite not being in the spotlight, appetizers and side dishes still play a crucial role in every meal.
 Without them, there’s nothing to elevate the main course.
 So, let’s find out what Colombian use for these dishes!

 Patacones, also known as tostones, are a common appetizer or side dish in Colombian meals.
+They’re also a popular dish that can be found in Venezuela.
 People would choose green plantains and slice them into small portions.
 All slices are then fried until brown.

 Patacones are commonly found with aji, guacamole, avocado slices, or hogao (a tomato and onion sauce) as toppings.